 8. I registered for a HOME portfolio review, but have not received my portfolio assembly packet.
 When can I expect that?

 Once your registration is received and payment is confirmed, you will receive a digital file or e-packet within 24 to 48 hours of registration.
 If you mail in your registration form, or register on a weekend, it may take a little bit longer.

-You can either mail your portfolio or drop it off at the HOME Office, 337 Hatchet Mountain Rd., Hope, ME 04847.
+You can either mail your portfolio or drop it off using the drop-off box at the HOME Office, 337 Hatchet Mountain Rd., Hope, ME 04847.
 Please do not mail your portfolios to HOME's PO Box.